kihonq/createDApp/docs/source/developer-tools.rst

 Installation
 ------------

-In order to use useDapp developer tools you can install it for your browser.
+In order to use createDapp developer tools you can install it for your browser.

 #.
 Chrome Web Store
 #.
 Firefox Add-ons